Lemurosaurus: Description

-Lemurosaurus’ most distinctive feature is its triangular supraorbital bosses.
+Lemurosaurus' most distinctive feature is its triangular supraorbital bosses.
 They are tall, stretching up on either side toward the pineal foramen.
 On the postfrontal there is a pachyostosed supraorbital boss, which has a stronger arch than that of BP/1/816.

-The upper canines are oval when you look at a cross-section.
+The upper canines are oval when looked at in cross-section.
 The premaxillary dentition in NMQR 1702 is not fully intact, but there are four upper incisors.
 There are strong indications that there could have been five, but one was lost through weathering or poor preservation.
 The lower canine rests in the anterior section of the choana, much like gorgonopsians, therocephalians, and burnetiamorphs.
 In the third and fourth positions there are two complete incisors on the right side.
 A 7.7 millimeter precanine diastema is located behind the upper incisor on that same right side.
 This seems large, but when compared to incisors of dinocephalians and anomodonts, they are relatively small.
 Serration is present in NMQR 1702 but it is faint compared to the intense serration of BP/1/816.
 It is speculated that these differences in serration between NMQR 1702 and BP/1/816 might be ontogenetic, for it is common for juvenile therapsids to lose serration as they get older.

 There are also high ridges on the dorsal margins of the orbit, and a small midline crest anterior to the pineal foreman.
 The lacrimal is large, with two fossae where it contacts the maxilla that are not well defined.
 This structure is not like anything seen in basal therapsids, but it is present in other burnetiamorphs.

 The squamosal is poorly defined, but deformation of the zygomatic arch suggests the squamosal extends nearly to the posterior end of the maxilla.
 Also on the squamosal are two small knobs along the ventral margin.
 These knobs are now considered indicative of burnetiamorphs.

 The occiput on Lemurosaurus is more tall and narrow than other burnetiamorphs.
 Measurement of scleral ring in orbital dimensions indicate Lemurosaurus were able to see in low light conditions.
 The inner scleral ring diameter is 18 millimeters, and the outer diameter is around 35 millimeters.

 The articular and the prearticular cannot be distinguished, which might indicate they are fused.
 The splenial is bound by the dentary, which keeps it from being visible on the ventral edge of the mandible.
 The quadrate and the quadratojugal are appressed on the right side, and there is a quadratojugal foramen present.